Professor John Clarke

 Prof Clarke is a Co-Investigator on Theme 2 (Communities) of the £12.5million NERC-funded ‘Renewing biodiversity through a people-in-nature approach’ (RENEW) project.
-The project will put people at the centre of action on biodiversity renewal and build expertise across different sectors and communities to address the environment and climate crises.
-He will be leading on projects with key partners The BookTrust and The Poetry Society.
+He is be leading on projects with key partners The BookTrust and The Poetry Society.
 The grant capture value of Prof Clarke's contribution is £526,471 + £300k in-kind funding.
-He will be responsible for 1 x 2yr PDRF, lead supervisor on the PhD Studentship Renewing Wonder and co-supervisor on the PhD Studentship Creative Experimentations for Interdisciplinary Collaborations.
+He is be responsible for 1 x 3yr PDRF (poet Dr Lucy Mercer), and lead supervisor on the PhD Studentship Renewing Wonder (poet Caleb Parkin) and co-supervisor on the PhD Studentship Creative Experimentations for Interdisciplinary Collaborations.

 Public-art poetry commissions include ‘Above 8’ for the Offshore exhibition at Ferens Art Gallery & Hull Maritime Museum for Invisible Dust/Hull2017, and Voices Over Water for Caloustie Gulbenkian Foundation.